-European APT quoted prices during October 2012 averaged US\$345/MTU, during November 2012 averaged US\$317/MTU and during December 2012 averaged US\$298/MTU.
-Weakness in global demand, specifically in Europe and the slower growth being experienced by China, has reduced demand for both tungsten concentrate and APT.
-Almonty believes that APT pricing has crossed an inflection point as inventory levels of the consumers of tungsten are further depleted and the need to restock will return as global demand returns.
-The Company anticipates that prices will stabilize and begin to increase in future periods, however we remain cautious as to the timing of such a turn-around in demand and are taking the necessary steps to ensure that the Company remains profitable should the price for APT continue to remain at current levels.
-APT quoted prices have started to show signs of improvement subsequent to December 31, 2012 with the average price during the month of January 2013 being US\$298/MTU and US\$309/MTU during the first week of February 2013.
+European APT quoted prices during October 2012 averaged US\$345/MTU, during November 2012 averaged US\$317/MTU during December 2012 averaged US\$298/MTU, during January 2013 averaged US\$298/MTU, during February 2013 averaged US\$330/MTU and during March 2013 averaged US\$351/MTU.
+Continued weakness in global demand, specifically in Europe and the slower growth being experienced by China, has reduced demand for both tungsten concentrate and APT when compared to demand experienced during fiscal 2012.
+The Company anticipates that prices will continue to remain at current levels for the balance of fiscal 2013 before beginning to increase in future periods, however, we remain cautious as to the timing of such a turn-around in demand and are taking the necessary steps to ensure that the Company remains profitable should the price for APT continue to remain at current levels.